pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - The libs must be split in two part: data-access-namefeature and feature-shell-namefeature.
 The data-access-namefeature will probably export via the barrel file the models, services, ngrx selectors...
 On the contrary the feature-shell-namefeature should not export that much except the module itself.

+### AFFECTED

+NX affected work by default comparing the code affected between the current state and the latest commit in the master branch, it's possible to change the base branch and the head. however there are other special behavior for instance when you pass uncommited or untracked of a files list in input then it works using this file list

 ### REUSABLE LIB

 - In the specific app: develop components that will be injected with this.router.resetConfig